CCM-Deusto/poissonOptShapeFoam/README.md

-# Optimal Shape Design for Poisson Equation
+# Optimal Shape Design for Poisson Equation in OpenFOAM

 We study the shape design problem through the minimization of the cost functional